- For Kids

 After working for more than a decade in the field of Psychology and Employee Assistance Programming (EAP), and obtaining a License as a Professional Counselor, Master Shackelford decided to make teaching and operating a Jhoon Rhee Tae Kwon Do school his full time endeavor.
 In 2005 he opened the first Jhoon Rhee School in Arlington, Virginia, and also received his 4th Dan Black Belt, which is considered the rank of “Master Instructor” in the Jhoon Rhee Institute.
 His colleague and head instructor, Master Francis Pineda, joined him in partnership at the end of 2005, and after the first year of opening, they had established one of the fastest growing schools in the Jhoon Rhee Institute.
 Master Shackelford is also a Certified Master Instructor, having completed formal Instructor Certification from the Jhoon Rhee Institute.
 In November 2016, Grand Master Rhee promoted Master Shackelford to his current rank of 6th Dan.

 Master Shackelford’s wife, Heather, is also a Black Belt, passing her test in November 2008 as one of the first Adult Black Belt students from the Arlington School.
-Mrs. Shackelford and Master Shackelford have two children, Braden (age 11) and Jenna (age 9).
-Jenna, after a successful “career” as an accomplished “Kneehigh Ninja,” is now enrolled in the Junior Program at the Arlington School.
+Mrs. Shackelford and Master Shackelford have two teenage children, Braden and Jenna.
+Jenna is a Black Belt continuing on her way to 2nd Degree.
 Braden has been taking classes for over half of his entire life and passed the test for his 1st Degree Black Belt in June 2010.
 At the age of 9, Braden became the youngest student from Jhoon Rhee Arlington to earn the rank of Black Belt… Just as his father was the youngest to earn his Black Belt at his Tae Kwon Do school in 1982.